Academic Excellence and Experiential Learning

-The emphasis on experiential learning – taking the skills and theories learned in the classroom out into real-world scenarios – is what distinguishes a CSSH education from any other liberal arts education.
+The combination of academic excellence and experiential learning is what distinguishes a CSSH education from any other liberal arts education.
 Students in all disciplines explore different career paths, academic interests, and global challenges by adapting to different settings, asking new questions, and applying their problem-solving skills to actual scenarios.

 Through experiential education, CSSH students can combat poverty with social entrepreneurship in South America, map out complex narratives using digital tools, or publish global policy research with international organizations.
 They can take a co-op position at a local social service agency one semester, and in another find themselves building a similar organization in Thailand or South Africa in the faculty-led Dialogue of Civilizations program.